 Currently, she is working on a variety of literary projects, including a blog project at http://pinktwill.blogspot.com which incorporates both prose and poetry.
 2018 has seen her grow in both confidence and skill and she now plans to put more of her work into the world in 2019.

 Michelle confesses publicly to being a Morris dancer and also calls dances for ceilidhs, something which she is establishing quite a following for, through her welcoming, gender free calling style and careful choice of dances for the varied audiences she meets.

-Musically, Michelle continues to work in her duo with Bonz, now in their eighth year!
+Musically, Michelle continues to work in her duo with Bonz, now in their tenth year!
 The combination of English and American folk songs with close harmonies, the occasional surprise thrown in and their relaxed stage presence are key ingredients to their continued success.